-Approval / Licence Con ditions Section Addressed in SGWMP SSD-9418 Development Consent Condition C1 sets out that management plans required under this consent must be prepared in accordance with relevant guidelines, and include: (a) detailed baseline data Section 4.2 Section 6.2 (b) (i) details of the relevant statutory requirements (including any relevant approval, licence or lease conditions) This summary table (b) (ii) details of any relevant limits or performance measures and criteria Section 4.3 (iii) details of the specific performance indicators that are proposed to be used to Section 4.4 judge the performance of, or guide the implementation of, the development or any management measures Section 5.2 (c) a description of the measures to be implemented to comply with the relevant Section 5.3 statutory requirements, limits, or performance measures and criteria Section 6.3 (d) (i) a program to monitor and report on the impacts and environmental performance of the development Section 6.4 (ii) a program to monitor and report on the effectiveness of the management measures set out pursuant to paragraph (c) above (e) Section 3.3 and to ensure that ongoing impacts reduce to levels below relevant impact assessment criteria as quickly as possible Section 3.4 , , , Section 3.5 Section 3.7 Section 4.3 Section 5.2 Section 6.3
+Approval / Licence Con Section Addressed in SGWMP SSD-9418 Development Consent dition C1 sets out that management plans required under this consent must be ared in accordance with relevant guidelines, and include: (a) detailed baseline data Section 4.2 Section 6.2 (b) (i) details of the relevant statutory requirements (including any relevant approval, licence or lease conditions) This summary table (b) (ii) details of any relevant limits or performance measures and criteria (iii) details of the specific performance indicators that are proposed to be used to judge the performance of, or guide the implementation of, the development or any management measures a description of the measures to be implemented to comply with the relevant statutory requirements, limits, or performance measures and criteria (i) a program to monitor and report on the impacts and environmental performance of the development (ii) a program to monitor and report on the effectiveness of the management measures set out pursuant to paragraph (c) above Section 4.3 Section 4.4 Section 5.2 Section 5.3 Section 6.3 Section 6.3 (e) a contingency plan to manage any unpredicted impacts and their consequences and to ensure that ongoing impacts reduce to levels below relevant impact assessment criteria as quickly as possible Section 3.3 Section 3.4 Section 3.5 Section 3.7 Section 4.4 Section 5.2 Section 6.3

-Approval / Licence Con ditions Section Addressed in SGWMP (f) a program to investigate and implement ways to improve the environmental Section 3.3 performance of the development over time Section 3.4 Section 3.5 Section 3.7 Section 4.3 Section 5.2 Section 6.3 (g) Section 3.3 (specifically including any exceedance of the impact assessment criteria and performance criteria) Section 3.4 performance ontona) Section 3.5 Section 3.6 Section 4.3 Section 5.2 Section 6.3 (g) (ii) a protocol for managing and reporting any complaint (iii) a protocol for managing and reporting any failure to comply with statutory requirements Section 3.6 (h) a protocol for periodic review of the plan.
+Approval / Licence Con aditions Section Addressed in SGWMP (f) a program to investigate and implement ways to improve the environmental Section 3.3 performance of the development over time Section 3.4 Section 3.5 Section 3.7 Section 4.3 Section 5.2 Section 6.3 (g) (i) a protocol for managing and reporting any incident and any non-compliance (specifically including any exceedance of the impact assessment criteria and Section 3.3 performance criteria) Section 3.4 Section 3.5 Section 3.6 Section4.3 Section 5.2 Section 6.3 (g) (ii) a protocol for managing and reporting any complaint (iii) a protocol for managing and reporting any failure to comply with statutory requirements Section 3.6 (h) a protocol for periodic review of the plan.
 Note: The Planning Secretary may waive some of these requirements if they are unnecessary or unwarranted for particular management plans.
-Section 3.7 prepa Secr dition B18 states that prior to the commencement of operation, the Applicant must are a Surface and Groundwater Management Plan the satisfaction of the Planning retary.
-The Surface and Groundwater Management Plan must form part of the MP required by Condition C5 and must: Document Information be prepared by a suitably qualified and experienced person(s) (b) Include the Management and Mitigation Measures included in Appendix 2 (of the consent) Section 4.0 Section 5.0 Section 6.0 (c) (i) provide details of detail water use and management on-site Section 2.4 (d) (ii) provide details of the water licence requirements for the development, if any Section 2.5.4 (e) (iii) provide details of the management of wastewater streams on-site Section 2.4.3 (f) contain a Surface Water Management Plan, including; Section 4.0 (i) a program to monitor surface water flows, quality, storage and use (ii) sediment and erosion control plans (iii) surface water impact assessment criteria, including trigger levels for investigating any potential adverse surface water impacts (iv) a protocol for the investigation and mitigation of identified exceedances of the surface water impact assessment criteria (g) contain a Groundwater Management Plan Section 6.0
+Section 3.7 prep Seci dition B18 states that prior to the commencement of operation, the Applicant must hare a Surface and Groundwater Management Plan the satisfaction of the Planning retary.
+The Surface and Groundwater Management Plan must form part of the MP required by Condition C5 and must: Document Information (a) be prepared by a suitably qualified and experienced person(s) (b) Include the Management and Mitigation Measures included in Appendix 2 (of the 0 11 10 (5) consent) Section 4.0 Section 5.0 Section 6.0 (c) (i) provide details of detail water use and management on-site Section 2.4 (d) (ii) provide details of the water licence requirements for the development, if any Section 2.5.4 (e) (iii) provide details of the management of wastewater streams on-site Section 2.4.3 (f) contain a Surface Water Management Plan, including; Section 4.0 (i) a program to monitor surface water flows, quality, storage and use (ii) sediment and erosion control plans (iii) surface water impact assessment criteria, including trigger levels for investigating any potential adverse surface water impacts (iv) a protocol for the investigation and mitigation of identified exceedances of the surface water impact assessment criteria (g) contain a Groundwater Management Plan Section 6.0 (h) contain a Leachate Management Plan Section 5.0